syncfusion-content/fileformat-docs/File-Formats/XlsIO/Loading-and-Saving-Workbook.md

 IWorkbook workbook = await application.Workbooks.OpenAsync(inputStream);
 {% endhighlight %}

-{% highlight c# tabtitle="ASP.NET Core" %}
-//Creates a new instance for ExcelEngine
-ExcelEngine excelEngine = new ExcelEngine();

-//Load the file into stream
-FileStream inputStream = new FileStream(inputFileName, FileMode.Open);

-//Loads or open an existing workbook through Open method of IWorkbooks IWorkbook workbook = application.Workbooks.Open(inputStream);
-{% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
 //Creates a new instance for ExcelEngine
 ExcelEngine excelEngine = new ExcelEngine();